iamsourabh-in/iamsourabh-in/README.md

 # About Me

 Born in the beautiful foothills of the Himalayas.
 On my weekends I usually take part in outdoor activities and love to travel a lot.
-In my spare time, I like to challenge my brain with some puzzles or code to solve a problem.
+In my spare time, I like to challenge my brain with some puzzles.

 ![Sourabh](https://visitor-badge.laobi.icu/badge?page_id=iamsourabh-in) [![Github](https://img.shields.io/github/followers/iamsourabh-in?label=Follow&style=social)](https://github.com/CharalambosIoannou)